Birnin Magaji/Kiyaw: Climate

 In Birnin Magaji, the dry season is windy and partly cloudy, and it is hot all year round.
 The wet season is oppressive and generally cloudy.
-The average annual temperature ranges from 59 to 101 degrees Fahrenheit, and it is infrequently below 54 or beyond 106 degrees.
+The average annual temperature ranges from 15 to 38.3 degrees Celsius or 59 to 101 degrees Fahrenheit, and it is infrequently below 54 or beyond 106 degrees Fahrenheit or below 12 or above 41.1 degrees Celsius.

-The hot season lasts for 2.1 months, from March 15 to May 20, with an average daily high temperature of over 98°F. The hottest month of the year in Birnin Magaji is April, with an average high temperature of 101°F and low temperature of 77°F.
+The hot season lasts for 2.1 months, from March 15 to May 20, with an average daily high temperature of over 98 °F. The hottest month of the year in Birnin Magaji is April, with an average high temperature of 101 °F and low temperature of 25 °C.

-A daily maximum temperature below 88°F is typical during the chilly season, which runs from December 10 to January 28.
-With an average low of 60°F and a high of 87°F, January is the coldest month of the year in Birnin Magaji.
+A daily maximum temperature below 88 °F is typical during the chilly season, which runs from December 10 to January 28.
+With an average low of 60 °F and a high of 87 °F, January is the coldest month of the year in Birnin Magaji.

-Birnin Magaji Local Government Area experiences an average temperature of 34 degrees Celsius and spans an area of 1,188 square kilometers.
+Birnin Magaji Local Government Area experiences an average temperature of 34 degrees Celsius or 93.2 degrees Fahrenheit and spans an area of 1,188 square kilometres or 459 square miles.
 The humidity is recorded at 19%, and the average wind speed is 12 km/h.
 This region has two primary seasons rainy and dry.